kevaundray/plookup/readme.md

 ## Caveats

 - The Quotient polynomial is not split into degree-n polynomials, so the SRS is not linear in the number of reads.
+This can be fixed quite easily in the POC, by doing the same trick that PLONK did.